Getting Started

 v{latestVersion}.ts

-The index.ts will just reexport one of the other files.
-By default it will reexport the latest published version, or, if no versions exists the draft version. \
+will just re-export one of the other files.
+By default it will re-export the latest published version, or, if no versions exists, the draft version.

-You can control which versions are generated and whoich version is re-exported by the index.ts file using the options of the cpcli codegen command.
+You can control which versions are generated and which version is re-exported by the index.ts file using the options of the composable codegen

 What's next?

 Great, you're now set up with an API client and have made your first request to the API.
-Here are a few links that might be handy as you venture further into the Composable Prompts API:
+Here are a few links that might be handy as you venture further into Composable: